bscottnz/passportjs-practise/README.md

 # passportjs-practise

-basic account creating and loggin in app
+basic account creating and logging in app